bhargavi1poyekar/fetch_goldbar/README.md

 GoldBarWeighing: This class manages the interaction with the balance scale web interface using Selenium WebDriver.
 It supports initializing a web session, conducting weighings, and determining the fake gold bar through systematic tests.

-Constructor
-__init__()
-Initializes an instance of GoldBarWeighing, setting up the Selenium WebDriver, and navigating to the specified URL for the gold bar challenge.

-Context Management
-__enter__()
-Supports usage with the with statement for better resource management.
-It returns the instance upon entering the context.

-__exit__():
-Ensures proper cleanup by quitting the WebDriver, thus closing the web browser session when exiting the context.

 Functional Methods:

 reset():
 Resets the balance scale by clicking the reset button on the webpage.

 enter_bars_on_bowl():
-Places specified bars on either the left or right side of the scale.
+Place specified bars on either the left or right side of the scale.

 weigh():
 Conducts a weighing operation by placing the specified bars on the left and right sides of the scale and triggers the weighing process.
 It waits for the result and returns the outcome ('<', '>', '=') indicating which side is lighter or if both sides are balanced.

 find_suspected_bars():
-Identifies the likely group containing the fake bar based on the result of a weigh-in.
+Identifies the likely group containing the fake bar based on the result of a weighing.

 valid_bar_value():
 Validates if the bar values satisfy the required conditions.